MaksymDel/rnns-vs-cnns/README.md

 To reproduce experiments, fetch allennlp's commit specified at requirements.txt.

+## Reproduce
+1) [Competiton rules](https://www.kaggle.com/c/spooky-author-identification/rules) allow for use of the data for academic goals, so I attached prepared data to this repo (/data folder).
+2) The data is first split into dev (3000 points) and train sets (code is in the /data_utils folder), and then truecased and tokenized using [moses scripts](https://github.com/marian-nmt/moses-scripts)

 ## Method
 General idea is the same:
 1) Encode source sentence to get single vector sentence representation